mlb-center/Portfolio/ReadMe.md

 ### LO4 Scalable Architectures ```Beginning```
 In my architecture I took scalability into account.
 Now in the development I hosted a RabbitMQ server and made the first call to the RabbitMQ server.
+At home I built a server where I host docker on.
+With the knowledge I gathered from the docker course I now host docker containers on my own server.

 ### LO5 Development and Operations (DevOps) ```Beginning```
 I do have experience building pipelines with Jenkins.
 This semester I want to explore new field so I started using GitHub actions!